Acorna's Quest

 Acorna's Quest (1998) is a science fantasy novel by American writers Anne McCaffrey and Margaret Ball.
-It is the sequel to their Acorna: The Unicorn Girl; those two were the first books in the Acorna Universe series.
+It is the sequel to Acorna: The Unicorn Girl and is the second book in the Acorna Universe series.
 McCaffrey and Elizabeth Ann Scarborough continued the series beginning with Acorna's People (1999).

 Plot synopsis

 Found as an infant drifting in space, Acorna, the Unicorn Girl, has become a young woman.
 She still has her tiny, translucent horn and her "funny" feet and hands.
 She still has her miraculous ability to make plants grow and heal human sickness, but Acorna has strange dreams of a gentle folk who mind-speak by touching horns.
 With her "Uncle" Calum, one of the three grizzled asteroid prospectors who rescued, protected, and raised her, she sets off to find her people.
-No sooner does she leave than a mysterious craft appears, piloted by the Linyaari, a gentle race with telepathic powers.
-The Linyaari are roaming the galaxy, spreading the alarm about the deadly Khleev and searching for a beloved little girl they had given up for lost, long ago.
+As soon as she leaves, a mysterious craft appears, piloted by the Linyaari, a gentle race with telepathic powers.
+The Linyaari are roaming the galaxy, spreading the alarm about the deadly Khleev and searching for the beloved little girl they lost long ago.